Sangeh Monkey Forest: A Monkey Jungle Near Ubud, Bali

 The Sangeh Monkey Forest (pronounced Sang – Ay) is still a hidden gem.

 Compared to the place in Ubud this one is much quieter, cheaper, and less crowded.
-It’s a bit bigger too, with 35 acres of jungle.
+It’s a bit bigger too, with 14 hectares (35 acres) of jungle.

 These are all reasons why Sangeh has become a favorite spot for locals to do their prewedding photo shoots.
 You can almost always see couples doing traditional Balinese prewedding photos here, which is another neat perk of visiting.